cukcan/codeCademy/README.md

 # codeCademy
-Projects that I've done on codeCademy course.
+Projects and practices that I've done at CodeCademy courses.